openstack/openstack-ansible/doc/source/admin/upgrades/compatibility-matrix.rst

-Compatability Matrix
+Compatibility Matrix
 --------------------

-All of the OpenStack-Ansible releases are compatable with specific sets of operating systems and their versions.
+All of the OpenStack-Ansible releases are compatible with specific sets of operating systems and their versions.
 Operating Systems have their own lifecycles, however we may drop their support before end of their EOL because of various reasons: